東北大学

 3 Factors for Mechacera Water

 This is a "Catalytic Reaction" obtained by bringing the above three elements into continuous contact.
-As a result, "Mechacera Water" is generated, and when the Mechacera Water is passed through waste water (circulating water, etc.), it has various effects such as scale removal, oxidative decomposition, deodorization, and sterilization.
+As a result, "Mechacera Water" is generated, and when the Mechacera Water is passed through waste water (circulating water, etc.), it bring various effects such as scale removal, oxidative decomposition, deodorization, and sterilization.

 Chemical Reaction is as follows;